 In JLK v Queensland Police Service [2018] QDC 128, Fantin DCJ dismissed an appeal against a conviction for assault occasioning bodily harm (domestic violence offence).
-At [38], the defendant appealed on the basis that the Magistrate erred in finding the charge proved beyond reasonable doubt and that the verdict was against the weight of the evidence.
-At [43], Fantin DCJ noted, "This is not a case that turned upon the complainant's evidence alone.
+The defendant appealed on the basis that the Magistrate erred in finding the charge proved beyond reasonable doubt and that the verdict was against the weight of the evidence.

+Fantin DCJ noted, "This is not a case that turned upon the complainant's evidence alone.
 The complainant's evidence was corroborated in important respects by three eyewitnesses, and the evidence of her injuries contained in the medical records and the photographs.
 There was a real dispute between the evidence of those four prosecution witnesses, and the evidence of the son and the [defendant]."
-At [45] it was observed that the Magistrate's findings "were not 'inconsistent with facts incontrovertibly established by the evidence' or 'glaringly improbable'."
+It was observed that the Magistrate's findings "were not 'inconsistent with facts incontrovertibly established by the evidence' or 'glaringly improbable'."